GSA/fpki-guides/_announcements/01_apple_common_removal.md

 #### Option 1.
 Install Using an Apple Configuration Profile
-This option works for both MacOS and iOS devices.
+This option works for both macOS and iOS devices.

 Apple Configuration Profiles (XML files) can be used to distribute trusted root certificates to your agency's enterprise Apple devices.
 Create a Configuration Profile by using Apple's Configurator 2 application.
 An example configuration profile is included beneath the configuration creation instructions: